scissor lift harness

 Types of Harness Required on Scissor Lift

-Scissor lift operators can wear a full-body harness with a fall restraint or self?retracting lifeline/lanyard system.
+Scissor lift operators can wear a full-body harness with a fall restraint or self-retracting lifeline/lanyard system.
 The scissor lift safety harness can be anchored to a scissor lift via a lanyard.
 The harness lets a scissor lift operator work at heights without limiting their mobility.
 If a scissor lift operator wearing a harness with a fall restraint falls from their lift, he or she cannot drop.
-This is due to the fact that the operator is connected to the lift.
+This is because the operator is connected to the lift.

 CertifyMeOnline.net believes that all aerial lift workers, as well as workers on the ground, are entitled to a safe working environment, and that includes enforcing OSHA requirements when it’s necessary to wear a scissor lift harness.